Ennomines

 (NCBI-index: 721134)

 One of the larger Ennomos species is the Large Thorn (Ennomos autumnaria).
-The wings are tilted upwards when resting, which distinguishes this geometer moth from the August Thorn (Ennomos quercinaria) which keeps the wings flatter when resting.
-The trailing edge of the wing is wavy, with the fringes in the wave being white and dark brown on the tips.
-The thorax has the same color as the rest of the body, which is distinctive from the Canary-shouldered Thorn (Ennomos alniaria) which has a lemon-yellow thorax.
+The wings are tilted upwards when resting, distinguishing this geometer moth from the August Thorn (Ennomos quercinaria), which keeps the wings flatter.
+The wing’s trailing edge is wavy, with the fringes in the wave being white and dark brown on the tips.
+The thorax has the same colour as the rest of the body, which is distinctive from the Canary-shouldered Thorn (Ennomos malaria), which has a lemon-yellow thorax.
 The yellow-orange wings are coarsely dark brown speckled with transverse lines often faintly visible.
-The wingspan is 40-50mm and the flight period is in one generation from mid-June to late September.
+The wingspan is 40-50mm, and the flight period is one generation, from mid-June to late September.
 Host plant: various deciduous trees.
 Dutch name: Iepentakvlinder.
 Frisian name:

 Flying period: